-For the most recent lead and copper monitoring event, twenty (20) representative locations from within your community were sampled for analyses.
-While NO sampled site exceeded the lead and copper Action Levels, detectable levels were found in one or more samples.
-This indicates the presence of some service lines containing these contaminants.
+For the most recent lead and copper monitoring event, twenty (20) representative locations from within your community were sampled for analysis.
+While NO sampled site exceeded the copper Action Levels, detectable levels were found in one or more samples.
+In at least one of the samples, the lead Action Level was exceeded.
+These detectable levels indicate the presence of some service lines containing these contaminants.